Liverpool-Dublin

 Ferry to Dublin and Liverpool

-The ferry to Dublin from Liverpool and vice versa is one of the fastest crossings between the UK and Ireland and one of the most popular.
-This route is being operated by P&O Ferries and sails 2 times a day back and forth between Ireland and England.
 The crossing takes you just 8 hours to either Dublin or Liverpool port.
-If you want to bring your car make sure to book well in advance as the car deck is often fully booked.
-Dublin and Liverpool are both worth the visit so if you can pack this ferry crossing into your travel schedule both of these cities are enjoyable to visit.
+Book well in advance if you want to bring your car, as the car deck is often fully booked.
+Dublin and Liverpool are worth the visit, so if you can pack this ferry crossing into your travel schedule, both cities are enjoyable.

 On this page, you will find information and tips about this ferry service from P&O Ferries